Aiken County council reviewing budget request for some city departments

-The Aiken County Coroner says he has been short-stagger since the start of the pandemic.
+The Aiken County Coroner says he has been short-staffed since the start of the pandemic.

 He says he needs to add a deputy coroner.
 He’s also asking for an 8% pay increase for employees.